South Korea suspends operations at joint factory park with North

 "The government is pushing our companies to the edge of a cliff by taking this step," an association of Kaesong companies said in a statement.

-The United States and its allies are seeking more sanctions against North Korea over its weapons programs, although sanctions have apparently failed to deter its weapons plans up to now.
+The United States and its allies are seeking more sanctions against North Korea over its weapons programmes, although sanctions have apparently failed to deter its weapons plans up to now.

 Japan said on Wednesday it was imposing fresh sanctions on North Korea, clamping down on remittances of money to North Korea.